GiacomoCastillo/front-end-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

+## Public Link

+You can access the public version of the application at the following URL: [https://frontendtest-26f1a.web.app](https://frontendtest-26f1a.web.app).

+## API URL

+The API URL is defined in the `services` of the project.
+You can find it in the appropriate service files, typically under the `src/app/modules/shared/services` directory.
+Make sure to update the API URL in the corresponding service file when deploying to different environments.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.